utshomax/postman-docs/src/pages/docs/collections/performance-testing/performance-test-data-files.md

     url: "https://blog.postman.com/postman-api-performance-testing/"
 ---

-When you configure a [performance test](/docs/collections/performance-testing/testing-api-performance/), you specify a number of virtual users.
-During the test, each virtual user runs the selected requests in the specified order in a repeating loop.
+When you configure a [performance test](/docs/collections/performance-testing/testing-api-performance/), you specify a number of _virtual users_.
+During the test, each virtual user (VU) runs the selected requests in the specified order in a repeating loop.

 By default, each virtual user runs the same requests using the same values.
 You can customize the behavior of virtual users by importing a CSV or JSON file.
 Each virtual user can send requests using different values from the imported data file.
 This enables you to better simulate real-world traffic when testing the performance of your API.